tensil-ai/tensil-landing/content/en/docs/Reference/Hardware/instruction-set.md

   - size = 1 means transfer 2 vectors
   - size = 255 means transfer 256 vectors etc.

-- Instruction width is a parameter supplied to the RTL generator

-  - Opcode field is always 4 bits
-  - Flags field is always 4 bits
 - Instruction must be large enough to fit the maximum values of all operands in the longest instruction (MatMul, DataMove, SIMD)

 - Flags are represented in the following order: \[3 2 1 0]